-- 4.1 BCP Council as the Licensing Authority has delegated the Licensing Committee to oversee the development and review of its Gambling Act 2005, Statement of Licensing Policy.
-Once finalised the policy is presented to the Full Council for ratification. - 4.2 This policy was approved at a meeting of the full council on XX-XX-XXXX and will run for a period of three years commencing on XX-XX-XXXX. - 4.3 This policy will be applied in the exercise of the Licensing Authority's functions under the Act during that period. - 4.4 The policy will be reviewed from time to time, and in the light of any such review, it may be revised.
+- 4.1 BCP Council as the Licensing Authority has delegated the Licensing Committee to oversee the development and review of its Gambling Act 2005, Statement of Licensing Principles.
+Once finalised the Statement will be presented to Council for ratification. - 4.2 This Statement of Licensing Principles was approved at a meeting of the full council on 10 December 2024 and will run for a period of three years commencing on 1 January 2025. - 4.3 This Statement will be applied in the exercise of the Licensing Authority's functions under the Act during that period. - 4.4 The Statement will be reviewed from time to time, and in the light of any such review, it may be revised.
 Any such revision will be published before it takes effect.